lisaoliv/nonprofit/README.md

 # nonprofit

-This repository contains data supporting outreach and fundraising analysis for Greater New Bedford, including Acushnet, Dartmouth, Fairhaven, Freetown, Marion, Mattapoisett, Rochester, and Wareham.
-The purpose is to identify prospective donors who may contribute more than $1,000 and to create a verified contact directory with accurate names, addresses, phone numbers, and emails.
+This project segments Greater New Bedford grantmakers by financial data and mission codes to identify those aligned with the nonprofit People Acting in Community Endeavors (PACE) New Bedford for capacity support.

 **Dataset:** `eu_ma.csv`
 **Source:** [IRS Exempt Organizations Business Master File](https://www.irs.gov/charities-non-profits/exempt-organizations-business-master-file-extract-eo-bmf)